eclipse-bluechi/bluechi/README.developer.md

 Current options include:

+- `with_analyzer`: This option enables the [gcc option for static analysis](https://gcc.gnu.org/onlinedocs/gcc-13.2.0/gcc/Static-Analyzer-Options.html)
 - `with_coverage`: This option ensures that BlueChi is built to collect coverage when running a BlueChi binary
-- `with_analyzer`: This option enables the [gcc option for static analysis](https://gcc.gnu.org/onlinedocs/gcc-13.2.0/gcc/Static-Analyzer-Options.html)
+- `with_man_pages`: This option enables building man pages as a part of the project build

 #### Bindings